 Sunday Worship: 10:00 AM

-We have a (yummy) breakfast every Sunday at 8:30 and Sunday School begins at 9:00 AM.
+We have a (yummy) breakfast every Sunday at 8:30 and Sunday School begins at 9:00 AM and will return in the fall.

 The LIGHT Neighborhood Pantry is open to residents of Ottawa County on the 2nd Weds. of each month from 5 to 7 PM.
 Please bring a photo ID or household bill.
 Food items and personal care items are available.
 Prayer and spiritual guidance are also offered.